aicers/giganto/README.md

   - If `<LOG_DIR>` is not provided, logs are written to stdout using the tracing library.
-  - If `<LOG_DIR>` is provided and writable, logs are written to the specified directory using the tracing library.
+  - If `<LOG_DIR>` is provided and writable, logs are written to the specified directory using the tracing library, with the log file named data_store.log.
   - If `<LOG_DIR>` is provided but not writable, Giganto will terminate.
   - Any logs generated before the tracing functionality is initialized will be written directly to stdout or stderr using `println`, `eprintln`, or